 Absorbing the beauty and inspiring art of Mission San Xavier today is a far cry from the way you would have experienced it 40 years ago.

-Much remains to be restored: the East Tower, the ornate facade, the East Wing (built with beams and adobe from the first church built at the Mission), the Mortuary Chapel, the adobe walls, and the 19th century administrative wing.
+Much remains to be conserved and preserved: the East Tower, the ornate facade, the East Wing (built with beams and adobe from the first church built at the Mission), the Mortuary Chapel, the adobe walls, and the 19th century administrative wing.
 Patronato also is building a permanent endowment to provide for on-going preservation and maintenance needs at the Mission.